firegloves/MemPOI/README.md

 # MemPOI
-An utility library to simplify export from database to Excel files
+A library to simplify export from database to Excel files using Apache POI

 It exposes a simplified interface to Apache POI.